 Bip Bip, a bar in Copacabana is an amazing institution and a great introduction to Samba music.
 Here, there are a few fridges in the back of the bar where people can serve themselves drinks while someone keeps track of each person’s tab by hand in the front of the bar.
 You’ll find that many people are just there to listen to the music.
 You can observe local regulars, greeting each other, dancing together, and singing along to the songs.
 The music starts between 8-9 pm and continues on well into the night.

-However, this is not something that you have outwardly seek when in Rio de Janeiro.
+However, experiencing samba is not something that you have to outwardly seek when in Rio de Janeiro.
 While walking around the Copacabana neighborhood, you may hear live music coming down various streets.
-Feel free to check it out and find the various samba bars with people dancing in the street.
-It’s a clear example of how magnetic and inviting these parties truly are.
+Feel free to check out where the music is coming from and join in the festivities.
+You will soon find yourself dancing in the street at the various samba bars.
+These types of experiences make it clear how magnetic and inviting these samba parties are.

 Sunday's Hippie Market in Ipanema